vliz-be-opsci/vliz-be-opsci.github.io/_includes/item/README.md

 Renders each item in a full row with 1-9-2 dsitributed cells.
 These hold: image | title/tags + description | specific links

+### item/carrousel/block
+Renders each item as a block in a carrousel.
+These blocks hold title and description.

+### item/carrousel/waved
+Renders each item as a block in a carrousel.
+Blocks-bottoms are wave-shaped.
+These blocks hold title and description.

 ## way to use them

+Some of these (see above) will take an additional title=

 These all expect an attribute items=... to be passed into them that looks like this